 Once you have assessed the candidates thoroughly, the most relevant person is to be selected for the job.
 The acquisition is not only limited to the selection of the candidates; they also need to be informed about the organization culture, the practices, and the onboarding process.
 The requirement for the same has now changed from manual to software for all the small and medium enterprises.

 Employees you hire might be experienced or fresher.
 Expecting them to follow the work without any training is not appealing to your culture.
-Developing the candidates for job roles and training them for upgrading their skills improves capacity building and engagement.
+Developing the candidates for job roles to provide proper learning sources and train them for upgrading their skills improves capacity building and engagement.
 Regular training programs must be planned to keep up with newer technologies.
 It helps the employees to get in touch with new technologies, upgrade their skills, and improves their thinking capability.
 It is, in fact, helpful in staying focused on organizational goals.

 When the organization invests in training and development programs, it becomes essential to track if the skills are improved.
 Without the improvement in employee performance, the training provided comes into doubt.
 While organizations offer training, it is no doubt that they wouldn’t use software for performance measurement.